ajkami/CookIT/README.md

 - Whether the user chooses to leave a review or skip, they will be redirected to their inventory.

 Shop for Ingredients:
-- User can choose a location for the store using search bar in pop up.
+- First, user must choose a location for the store using search bar in pop up.
-- User can search for a specific item to add to cart using the search bar by typing in to the text field provided then clicking on to one of the options in the drop box or pressing on to the search button.
+- User can then search for a specific item to add to cart using the search bar by typing in to the text field provided then clicking on to one of the options in the drop box or pressing on to the search button.
 - User can browse for items by filtering through the different categories provided.
 User will click on to one of the categories provided under the Browse Categories header.
 - User can add an item into the shopping cart by clicking on to the "Add to Cart" button.
 - User can view and add previously bought items by clicking on to the "Previously Bought" navigation button on the top right of main header beneath Cart button.